 Now, fast-forward to today…during times when communications are needed most I don’t want them to fail just because the power suddenly, unexpectedly flickers or goes out altogether.
 Because…DUH…during emergencies, disasters, and grid-down the power should be expected to go out!
 Yeah, no-brainer right?

 Well, to meet the uninterruptible power supply needs that I foresaw, it would take a whole lot of money to buy the right UPS.
 And even then it wouldn’t have all the options and features that I wanted.
 So naturally I decided I was going to build my own solution.
 No, I am not a masochist, I just like to use my brain, to be challenged, and work with my hands.
 So, another great adventure was headed my way!

 As I began to layout my first power box I had written down my “mission statement” for the box itself.
 Then I listed the “restrictions and requirements” that went into great detail.
 One of the biggest needs was the ability to automatically switch from the AC to DC power supply to the battery supplied DC power.
 The quest began!

 Here is the mission statement for this piece of equipment –

-“Provides clean DC power from an AC power source and automatically switches to battery back-up provided DC power when the AC power fails.”
+“Provides clean DC power from an AC power source and automatically switches to battery back-up providing DC power when the AC power fails.”

 I gotta tell you…it wasn’t hard to figure out.
 As usual I started doing some serious research into the options available out there on the market.
 And it became clear real quick that there was a pack leader, a unit that simply stood out among the others in terms of reliability and quality…West Mountain Radio’s Super PWRgate PG40s.